coderjolly/data-ingestion-pipeline/README.md

 ## Acknowledgements & Feedback
 [Shlok Walia](https://github.com/coderhyno)

-`I would love to receive  any feedback or suggestions for this writing.
+I would love to receive  any feedback or suggestions for this repo.
 It has been written as per my understanding and the learnings I kindled during my journey in this project.
 I would like to express my gratitude to Shlok Walia in helping me out and being a constant guide throughtout this project.
-I hope you find it useful and easy to understand.`
+I hope you find it useful and easy to understand.